Mufalta/Rakamin-KF-Analytics/README.md

 ### **2. Which provinces have the highest total transactions?** 🌍

-To analyze net profit distribution across provinces, I used a **Filled Map Chart** because it provides a clear geographic visualization of profit variations.
+To analyze net profit distribution across provinces, I set **Province** as the location dimension and NetProfit as the metric.
+I used a **Filled Map Chart** because it provides a clear geographic visualization of profit variations.
 The color intensity helps quickly identify provinces with the highest and lowest profits, making regional comparisons easier.

 Here's the breakdown of net profit distribution across provinces: